A flan pan is a round, shallow cake pan.

-A Flan Pan is a round, shallow cake pan, whose bottom is raised in the centre, causing the cake when turned out of the pan inverted to have a plateau in the middle with raised edges around it.
+Some have flat bottoms.
+Others have raised bottoms in the centre, causing the cake when turned out of the pan inverted to have a plateau in the middle with raised edges around it.

 They can be made of tin, steel or non-stick covered metal.
-They range in width anywhere from 8 to 14 inches (20 to 35 cm.)
+They range in width anywhere from 20 to 35 cm (8 to 14 inches.)
 The sides are almost always fluted.